 Engage with your audience – from social media and email.

 Research and learn the basics from the pros about marketing, sales, customer service.
-Plenty of resources on Hubspot, Linkedin Learning, Google Digital, and Help Scout.
+Plenty of resources on HubSpot, Linkedin Learning, Google Digital, and Help Scout.

 Create a strategy.
 Set goals and track results daily/weekly/monthly.

 Get organized.
-Start using a CRM like Salesforce, Honeybook, 17Hats.
+Start using a CRM like HubSpot, Salesforce, Honeybook, 17Hats.
 Create a Standard Operating Procedure (SOP), templates, and scripts.
 This will make it easier for your new employee to get on board.

 Don’t do it all.
 Get the help you need by hiring a team, virtual assistant or specialist.
 Treat them with respect.
 Train and teach them the ropes.

-Make sure you take care of yourself.
+Last but not least, make sure you take care of yourself!

 Don’t Overlook Standard Operating Procedures: Use These Apps to Put Them in Place